srImathE satakOpAya nama:

 - enRu enRu mAlEyERi – Becoming bewildered, saying “I am unqualified” and leaving him after contemplating on such greatness of emperumAn.

-- mAl aruLAl mannu kurukUrch chatakOpan – Just like some one trying to hang himself is saved by cutting off the rope, AzhwAr who tried to leave emperumAn was saved by emperumAn‘s unlimited mercy.
-Just like princely persons would eat every handful of food with ghee, AzhwAr constantly recollects emperumAn’s mercy.
+- mAl aruLAl mannu kurukUrch chatakOpan – Just like someonewho is trying to hang himself is saved by cutting off the rope, AzhwAr who tried to leave emperumAn, was saved by emperumAn‘s unlimited mercy.
+Just like princely persons cannot eat every handful of food without ghee, AzhwAr cannot proceed at every stage without emperumAn’s mercy.

-- pAlEy thamizhar – One who are well-versed in thamizh that is like sweet milk.
+- pAlEy thamizhar – Ones who are well-versed in thamizh that is like sweet milk.

 - isaikArar – Ones who can add music to poems – like srI madhurakavigaL and nAthamunigaL [who were experts in music].